jkt628/ansible-bakery/README.md

-# jkt-rv
+# ansible-bakery

-Configuration overlay after imaging raspios
+Configuration of various servers